MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/Get-Module.md

 ## DESCRIPTION

-The `Get-Module` cmdlet gets the Windows PowerShell modules that have been imported, or that can be imported, into a Windows PowerShell session.
+The `Get-Module` cmdlet gets the PowerShell modules that have been imported, or that can be imported, into a PowerShell session.
 The module object that `Get-Module` returns contains valuable information about the module.
 You can also pipe the module objects to other cmdlets, such as the `Import-Module` and `Remove-Module` cmdlets.

 Without parameters, `Get-Module` gets modules that have been imported into the current session.
-To get all installed modules, use the **ListAvailable** parameter.
+To get all installed modules, specify the **ListAvailable** parameter.

 `Get-Module` gets modules, but it does not import them.
-Beginning in Windows PowerShell 3.0, modules are automatically imported when you use a command in the module, but a `Get-Module` command does not trigger an automatic import.
+Starting in Windows PowerShell 3.0, modules are automatically imported when you use a command in the module, but a `Get-Module` command does not trigger an automatic import.
 You can also import the modules into your session by using the `Import-Module` cmdlet.

 Starting in Windows PowerShell 3.0, you can get and then, import modules from remote sessions into the local session.
-This strategy uses the Implicit Remoting feature of Windows PowerShell and is equivalent to using the `Import-PSSession` cmdlet.
+This strategy uses the Implicit Remoting feature of PowerShell and is equivalent to using the `Import-PSSession` cmdlet.
 When you use commands in modules imported from another session, the commands run implicitly in the remote session.
 This feature lets you manage the remote computer from the local session.